AdeCode/eRegistry/README.md

 # eRegistry
-To track files and handle leave request and approval in the registry
+To create, track file movements and handle leave request and approval in the registry